jcorks/fable-js/README.md

     Fable.Alias("weapon", ["sword", "axe", "sharp thing", "knife"]);
     Fable.Ignore(["at", "the", "please"]);

-... allowing for for natural and dynamic commands:
+... allowing for natural and dynamic commands:

     Fable.Parse("Take the sharp thing, please.");
     >* You arm yourself.